Reduce Your Use Rewards FAQ

 How many Reduce Your Use days will be called?

 The number of Reduce Your Use days that may be called is not limited.
-Days may be called any time an unusual situation requires saving energy.
+Days may be called any time of the year an unusual situation requires saving energy.

 Reduce Your Use Days vs. Flex Alerts: What's the difference?